Take Me To The Mardi Gras

 If you’re here in New Orleans for Mardi Gras, welcome to our fabulous city.
 We are happy to have you, and we hope you will enjoy your stay with us.
 If you were not able to join us this year, we hope you will in the future.

 What is Carnival/Mardi Gras?

 With both Pagan and Christian roots, Mardi Gras is the last day to party before beginning the Catholic Lenten season.
 The Carnival season begins on January 6, the Twelfth Night after Christmas; the Catholic feast of the Epiphany.
 The festivities end at midnight on Fat Tuesday.
 Mardi Gras is always the Tuesday before Ash Wednesday.
 The carnival season can be long or short.
-This year, it falls on February 28.

 What are the origins of Mardi Gras?